Insprill/dv-custom-car-manager/README.md

 ## Compiling

-To compile Custom Car Manager, you need [Rust](https://www.rust-lang.org/tools/install), and `libgtk-3-dev` if on Linux.
+To compile the content manager, you need [Rust](https://www.rust-lang.org/tools/install), and `libgtk-3-dev` if on Linux.
 Clone this repo, then run `cargo build --release` from your terminal.
 You can find the compiled program in the `target/release` directory.